sbb-design-systems/lyne-components/src/components/sbb-checkbox/readme.md

 The `<sbb-checkbox>` component provides the same functionality as a native `<input type="checkbox">` enhanced with the SBB Design.

 The component has two `size`, named `s` (default) and `m`.
 It could be checked or not depending on the value of the `checked` attribute.
-It could also have a third state, which is set if the `indeterminate` property is true.
+It has a third state too, which is set if the `indeterminate` property is true.
 This is useful when multiple dependent checkboxes are used (e.g. a parent which is checked only if all the children are checked, otherwise is in indeterminate state).
+Clicking on a `sbb-checkbox` in this state sets `checked` to `true` and `indeterminate` to false.

 The component can be displayed in disabled or required state by using the self-named properties.